TodePond/Lilypad/pages/intent.md

 The server intends to have a wide range of people posting, not just a few people dominating the conversation.

 We can measure the server's **flatness** to measure the impact of this.
 First, gather all posts from a given time period (eg: week/month).
 Then, draw a bar chart of the number of posts per user.
 If the chart is flat, then the server is doing well.
-If the chart is spiky, then the server is not achieving its goal.
+If the chart is spiky, then the server is doing worse.

 For example, if there are 9 posts in the past week, from 3 different users, a good outcome would be 3 posts per user.
 A worse outcome would be 8 posts from one user, and 1 post from another user (and none from the third user).

 <img src="../assets/ppp.png">

 We can also measure the server's **wideness** to measure the impact of this.
 First, gather all posts from a given time period (eg: week/month).
 Then, draw a bar chart of the number of users per post.
 If the chart is wide, then the server is doing well.
-If the chart is narrow, then the server is achieving its goal.
+If the chart is narrow, then the server is doing worse.

 For example, if there are 9 posts in the past week, a good outcome would be 1 post each from 9 users.
 A worse outcome would be 3 posts each from 3 users.